MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/pricing-management/price-component-code.md

 >
 > You can have any number price component code records for each of the remaining price components.

-Within one price component code, you can define multiple price rule records with different price attribute group combinations.
+Within one price component code, you can define multiple pricing rule records with different price attribute group combinations.

 ## Set up price component codes